apache/sling-samples/htlblog/README.md

   * Mostly Bootstrap and some basic custom styles.

 ### Content
-The content is built using a single JSON file called `htlblog.json`.
-It maps to the following nodes:
+The content is built using a two JSON files under `/content/htlblog`.
+They map to the following nodes:

-* `/content/htlblog` - Our homepage.
-Currently lists our posts.
 * `/content/htlblog/admin` - Our admin home.
 Used to list our posts for editing or deleting.
 * `/content/htlblog/admin/edit` - Our edit page.
 Use to create, or if a post path is supplied, it will edit an existing post.
 * `/content/htlblog/posts` - Another post list, but also used as the parent of our posts.